MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-how-to-validate-the-four-computer-installation.md

 #### To validate a Service Manager management server installation

-1. On the computer hosting the Service Manager management server, verify that a Program Files\\Microsoft System Center 2012\\Service Manager folder exists.
+1. On the computer hosting the Service Manager management server, verify that a Program Files\\Microsoft System Center&nbsp;2012\\Service Manager folder exists.

 2. Run **services.msc**, and then verify that the following services are installed, that they have the status of **Started**, and that the startup type is **Automatic**: